 Grey seals on Skomer Island

-The islands off the Pembrokeshire coast are two of the best places in the UK to see grey seals.
+The islands off the Pembrokeshire coast, Skomer, Skokholm, and Grassholm, are some of the best places in the UK to see grey seals.
 Between September and November you can often spot seals and their white-coated pups on the beaches and in caves around the islands.
-The easiest way to get close is via one of the boat trips to the islands, which run from 1st April to 31st October.
+The easiest way to get close is via one of the boat trips to the islands, which run from 1 April to 31 October.

 Wader roosts at Deeside Estuary